 Not Following Post-Op Instructions

 Your dentist will give you instructions on how to take care of yourself after the procedure.
 Avoid physical activity, keep your mouth clean, stay away from certain foods, and take medications as needed are the standard when it comes to dental implant recovery.
-Just because you’re feeling better a couple days after surgery doesn’t mean you can go back to normal activities.
+Just because you’re feeling better a couple of days after surgery doesn’t mean you can go back to normal activities.
 Swelling, infection, and discomfort can happen when rushing recovery time.

 Late Dental Implant Problems